-The Netherlands is ranked as the fourth most competitive economy in the world and was one of the founding members of the European Union.
+The Netherlands is ranked as the sixth most competitive economy in the world and was one of the founding members of the European Union.
 Here, we highlight some of the key benefits relevant to treasury and cash management in the Netherlands.

 Financial Market Development

 - The World Economic Forum ranks the Netherlands 16th in the world for its financial system in The Global Competitiveness Report 2018.

 - The report ranked the Netherlands sixth in the world for the overall competitiveness of its economy, although it came only 33rd in the world for the soundness of its banks.
 It was rated 18th for venture capital availability and 15th for capitalisation as a percentage of GDP.